joomla/Manual/docs/general-concepts/forms-fields/form-fields/registrationdaterange.md

         description=""
 />
 ```

-Based on the source code this returns the following entries in a list:
+This returns the following entries in a list:
 'today',
 'past_week',
 'past_1month',